UttamKumar-hub-prog/Wipro_Capstone_Project/README.md

-# 🏦 Banking Web Application (Capstone Project)
+# 🏦 Banking Management System (Capstone Project)

-This project is a **Banking Web Application** designed using **Angular** for the frontend and **Spring Boot Microservices** for the backend.
+This project is a **Banking Management System** designed using **Angular** for the frontend and **Spring Boot Microservices** for the backend.
 It demonstrates a **modern enterprise-level architecture** with features like customer management, accounts, payments, notifications, auditing, and feedback.

 ---